With the holiday season in full swing, we've come up with five tips to help your business stand apart from the rest this Christmas.

 Update your website, social media, Google My Business account and Which?
 Trusted Trader profile with your opening times over the holidays to keep your customers informed.

 Setting up out of office emails is an easy way to let customers know when they are likely to get a response from you, and you can also leave them instructions on how to get in touch if their query is urgent.
+You can also plan ahead and update your email signature thorughout December to include your opening hours during the festive period, this will give your customer plenty of notice.

 Learn how to promote your business and keep customers informed about your opening times and more with our guide to using Google My Business.